hucker/ten8t/README.md

 ## How are environments used?

 Environments in `ten8t` are analogous to fixtures in `pytest` but the use-case is different.
-The machinations of supporting all the scopes is not necessary in this case.
+The machinations of supporting all the scopes is not necessary in this case (hopefully).
 You provide a set of named environment variables, and they are used as parameters to any functions that need them.

 Ten8t makes all lists, dictionaries, dataframes and sets that are passed as part of an environment